 It often involves many people putting in long hours and traveling all over the country to meet with network executives.
 Trying to get a TV show picked up is a difficult task, but some of the best pitches have come from ideas that were simple and straightforward.

-There are many factors that go into a successful pitch, but one thing remains true; your idea has to be unique in order for it be taken seriously by the executives.
+There are many factors that go into a successful pitch, but one thing remains true; the idea has to be unique in order for it to be taken seriously by the executives.

 Pitching Season for TV Shows Dates